djcroissant/visionai-appsheet/README.md

 - add a trigger and set it to "main" and "on-change"
 	- e.g. it will look like [this](media/03.png)
 - when you save the trigger, you will need to verify various google oAuth scopes
+- open app in AppSheet, navigate to Automation > Tasks > Vision AI Alert_notify.
+Update the 'DeepLink' formula with the app ID of your copy.
+You can grab the app ID from the url.
 - now TEST by using the Appsheet app :)